-- The directory that contains your driver.
-(The driver file could be a native dll, so, or sl file.)
+- The directory that contains the WebLogic jDriver for Oracle.
+(The driver file may be a native dll, so, or sl file, depending on your operating system.)
 The file containing the driver must be available to your WebLogic Server client.
 The name of the path variable depends on the system you are using:

-- On a Windows NT system, set PATH.
+- On a Windows system, set PATH.

-- On most UNIX systems, set LD_LIBRARY_PATH.
+- On most UNIX systems, set LD\LIBRARY\PATH.

-- On an HP-UX system, set SHLIB_PATH.
+- On an HP-UX system, set SHLIB\PATH.